dodopayments/dodopayments-cli/README.md

 3. Ask you to select the environment (**Test Mode** or **Live Mode**)
 4. Store your credentials locally to `~/.dodopayments/api-key`

+Note: Upto 1 Test Mode & 1 Live Mode can be used at the same time

 ## Usage

 The general syntax is: